traefik/traefik/docs/content/providers/docker.md

 Therefore, if you use a compose file with Swarm Mode, labels should be defined in the [`deploy`](https://docs.docker.com/compose/compose-file/#labels-1) part of your service.

-This behavior is only enabled for docker-compose version 3+ ([Compose file reference](https://docs.docker.com/compose/compose-file/#labels-1)).
+This behavior is only enabled for docker-compose version 3+ ([Compose file reference](https://docs.docker.com/compose/compose-file)).

 ### Port Detection

-Docker Swarm does not provide any [port exposition](port-detection) information to Traefik.
+Docker Swarm does not provide any [port detection](#port-detection) information to Traefik.

 Therefore you **must** specify the port to use for communication by using the label `traefik.http.services.<service_name>.loadbalancer.server.port`
 (Check the reference for this label in the [routing section for Docker](../routing/providers/docker.md#port)).